 Suellen Maunder – Artistic Director and CEO

-Peta Cooke – Event, Sales and Marketing Coordinator
+Peta Cooke – Creative Producer and Marketing Manager

 Mill Darby – Business Development Officer

 Gill Townsend (Chair), Arabella Kullack (Secretary), Michelle Champion, Tim Cooke, Greg Jensen, Saurav Kataria, Gillian Mailman, Suellen Maunder and Karyn Weller.